TheDeanLab/COMPASS/docs/source/design_principles/design_process.rst

 For mounting our elements, we utilize the `Polaris <https://www.thorlabs.com/navigation.cfm?guide_id=2368>`_ line from Thorlabs, which are designed with long-term stability and alignment in mind.
 Each component is characterized in part by two dowell pin alignment holes to ensure subsequent mounted elements are aligned along a specific axis.
+In the baseplate design, we are essentially deciding on the location for the mounting holes of the Polaris posts we're using, which is not the same as the locations of the elements themselves from Zemax.

 While we are able to use most of our element mounts from the Polaris line, for the cylindrical lens L3 we needed a mount capable of rotating the lens, which at this time is not something available from Thorlabs.
 In our case we designed an additional mounting element that allows the use of a basic Thorlabs `RSP1 rotation mount <https://www.thorlabs.com/thorproduct.cfm?partnumber=RSP1>`_, but still ensures alignment with the other Polaris elements.
 The CAD file for this mount is available for download here (INSERT DOWNLOAD LINK FOR ELEMENT?)

+With the method in which each of the elements needs to be mounted decided upon, we then went over the product schematics for each mount to understand the z-displacement that they impart upon the element mounted within them relative to where the Polaris post central mounting hole would need to be.
+This idea is depicted below, where when considering how to space two lenses from each other there is essentially three components to take into account:
+    1. The distance between the lenses decided from simulation
+    2. The thickness of the lenses themselves
+    3. The distance between the center of the Polaris post and the start of the lens in the mount

+(INSERT POSTSPACING CONSDIERATIONS FIGURE)